By Michael Grossberg

 Some explore the pros and cons of libertarian-leaning and authoritarian-leaning social systems through alternate history (Linaweaver’s Moon of Ice, Walton’s Ha-penny, Stephenson’s The System of the World); others, through ambitious future-history series (Heinlein, MacLeod and Wilson, in his LaNague Federation novels Wheels Within Wheels, Healer and An Enemy of the State).

-Many winners dramatize revolutionary fights for freedom against oppressive government and statist/collectivist ideologies (Heinlein’s The Moon is a Harsh Mistress, Rand’s Atlas Shrugged, Corcoran’s The Powers of the Earth).
+Many winners dramatize revolutionary fights for freedom against oppressive government and statist/collectivist ideologies (Heinlein’s The Moon is a Harsh Mistress, Rand’s Atlas Shrugged, and Corcoran’s The Powers of the Earth and Causes of Separation.)

-Some winners offer cautionary tales or emblematic fables that imagine the consequences “if this goes on…” by foreseeing worrisome contemporary trends taken to logical/illogical extremes (Vonnegut’s Harrison Bergeron, Orwell’s Animal Farm, Anderson’s The Emperor’s New Clothes.
+Some winners offer cautionary tales or emblematic fables that imagine the consequences “if this goes on…” by foreseeing worrisome contemporary trends taken to logical/illogical extremes (Vonnegut’s Harrison Bergeron, Orwell’s Animal Farm, and Hans Christian Anderson’s The Emperor’s New Clothes.

 And a few Prometheus winners are relatively unusual in offering complex but persuasive stories that may not be explicitly libertarian and avoid libertarian rhetoric, but that dramatize particular economic/social/governing problems sparked by unchecked statism.